tocisz/homepage-data/posts_source/008-Migrating-to-AWS.md

 It supports Java, GO, PowerShell, Node.js, Ruby and luckily Python.
 I was able to zip my script along with libraries and run it on Lambda.

-It even has online code editor which is not bad.
+It has online code editor which is not bad:

 ![Lambda code editor](008-lambda.png)